DNS rules

-The system matches traffic to DNS rules in the order you specify.
-In most cases, the system handles network traffic according to the first DNS rule where all the rule’s conditions match the traffic.
+matches traffic in the order specified, with the system handling network traffic according to the first DNS rule where all the rule's conditions match the traffic.

-In addition to its unique name, each DNS rule has the following basic components:
+In addition to its unique name, each DNS rule has these basic components:

-Conditions specify the specific traffic the rule handles.
-A DNS rule must contain a DNS feed or list condition, and can also match traffic by security zone, network, or VLAN.
+Conditions: Conditions specify the specific traffic the rule handles.
+A DNS rule must contain a DNS feed or list condition, and can also match traffic by security zone, network, dynamic attributes, or VLAN.

 A rule's action determines how the system handles matching traffic: